foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/start.md

 Decide the kind of calibration you need.
 Fewer calibration points with lower effort, or more calibraiton points with increased accuracy.
 [Minimal and Full Calibration](/manuals/calibration/) should help you decide and implement this strategy.

 ## Testing
-Once you have calibrate your phone, choose the parameter you want to test and get started.
+Once you have calibrated your phone, choose the parameter you want to test and get started.